Back to templates

 Common Use Cases

-• Community Social Network: Run a moderated social platform for an organization, creator community, or interest group.
+• Community social network: Run a moderated space for an organization, creator community, or interest group.

-• Institutional Presence: Host accounts for a team, school, company, or nonprofit under a controlled server.
+• Institutional presence: Host official accounts for a school, company, nonprofit, or public organization.

 Dependencies for Mastodon Hosting